mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 Unfortunately, BigQuery Storage API doesn't expose any details in the BigQuery information schema to estimate the costs like for BigQuery jobs.
 I don't understand how the BigQuery Storage API has got GA status if such limitations still exist.

-I have not found any workaround to estimate the costs for BigQuery Storage API, yet.
+I haven't found any workaround to estimate the costs for BigQuery Storage API, yet.
 Be sure to let me know if you know any.
 {: .notice--info}

 ### BigQuery 3rd party APIs

-The most data pipelines aren't implemented within the BigQuery API directly but with some 3rd party, higher level APIs.
+The most data pipelines aren't implemented within the BigQuery API directly but with some 3rd party, higher level API.
-The high level APIs should expose the underlying BigQuery API for setting the labels.
+The high level API should expose the underlying BigQuery API for setting the labels.
 But in reality it isn't always true.

 * Apache Beam still doesn't support job labels on BigQuery read/write transforms [BEAM-9967](https://issues.apache.org/jira/browse/BEAM-9967)